ianmuldoon/pytest-testrail/README.md

     project_id = 2
     suite_id = 3
     plan_id = 4
-    description = 'This is an example description'
+    description = This is an example description webdriver_fixture = driver
+    screenshot_directory = ./screenshots/failures
+    screenshot_as_jpg = True

     [TESTCASE]
-    custom_comment = 'This is a custom comment'
+    custom_comment = This is a custom comment
 ```

 Or